 Gemstones come in many shapes, sizes, and colors.
-For gem lovers who adore the color purple, you’re sure to appreciate the many purple gemstones available to you.
-From amethyst to purple tourmaline, you have many choices of purple gemstones to add to your collection.
+For gem lovers who adore shades of purple, you’re sure to appreciate the many different shades of purple gemstones available to you.
+From amethyst to purple tourmaline, you have many choices of popular purple gemstones to add to your collection.

-Read on to explore some of the purple gemstones and see which one draws you in:
+Read on to explore the top 10 purple gemstones and see which one draws you in:

 Types of Purple Gemstones